brillout/wildcard-api/docs/faq.md

 Yes it does.
 RPC indeed induces a tighter coupling between frontend and backend.
-More precisely, RPC increases the need for synchronized frontend-backend deployements.
+More precisely, RPC increases the need for synchronized frontend-backend deployments.

-For example:
+Let's for example consider following endpoint:

 ~~~js
 // This API endpoint is tightly coupled to the frontend: